stanleywalker1/generative-runner/README.md

 * make the player die when he hits a enemy
 * create a "restart" page after dying
 * add sound when you eat a coin (already in media file)
+* flip the arrow img upside down when in space mode